safe-global/safe-apps-sdk/guides/drain-safe-app/03-display-safe-assets.md

 export default Balances;
 ```

-We iterate over array of balances and create corresponding DOM elements.
+We iterate over the array of balances and create corresponding DOM elements.
 We also introduced two functions:

-- `formatTokenValue` - converts the token amount to a human readable value with decimals
+- `formatTokenValue` - converts the token amount to a human-readable value with decimals
 - `formatFiatValue` - converts the fiat value according to user's locale

 Let's hook it into our `App.tsx`: